maxmir20/Porter/README.md

 <img width="944" alt="Screen Shot 2021-05-06 at 11 32 00 PM" src="https://user-images.githubusercontent.com/54463500/117407488-7afa1e80-aec3-11eb-8151-ff0792d3ebce.png">

 ## What is Porter?
 Porter is an SMS-based chatbot designed to address local citizens' needs for information.
+Porter was designed to be easily accessible as a tool for both citizens and government officials, regardless of technical proficiency.
 From inquiries regarding city departments to parking hours, to general service requests, Porter works just like a trustworthy assistant to help cities save time and get things done.

 ## How does Porter work?